radia78/Transformer2/README.md

 Personal Project

 ## Introduction
 The world of NLP is developing at a rapid space.
-There has been so many updates to the original Transformer architecture (Vaswani, et al, 2017), that its hard keeping track of all the updates that happened.
-This project aims to showcase some of the recent developments in the Transformer architecture through tweaking the sequence-to-sequence model and compare the performance of the original architecture against the updated one.
+There has been so many updates to the original Transformer architecture, that its hard keeping track of all the progress that happened.
+This project showcases some of the recent developments in the Transformer architecture through tweaking the sequence-to-sequence model and compare its performance on English to German machine translation task.

 ## Dependencies
 * Python 3.9.16